 And again, five years later, in Married Life and Happiness:

 That the underwear should be spotlessly clean goes without saying, but every woman should wear the best quality underwear that she can afford.
 And the color should be preferably pink.
 And lace and ruffles, I am sorry to say, add to the attractiveness of underwear, and are liked by the average man.

-What if your man strays after marriage?
+What if your man strays during your marriage?
 Well, Dr. Robinson is here for you again.
 He says that ultimately, a wife will react to infidelity as her heart dictates.
-But he still offers some advice.
+But he still offers some advice: Get over it.

 But in case of an occasional lapse on the part of the husband—there a bit of advice may prove acceptable.
 And my advice would be: forgive and forget.
 Or still better—make believe that you know nothing.
 An occasional lapse from the straight path does not mean that he has ceased to love you.
 He may love you as much; he may love you a good deal more.

 7. Remember your husband is the boss of you.